 Rationale: Officials require the 3 minutes to perform their pregame duties effectively.
 Officials are often travelling between games/arenas with little or no time to spare.
 NARRA expects officials to be ready AT game time.

-1418.
-Accumulation of More than Thirty Minutes (30) penalty Minutes

-Teams accumulating more than (30) thirty minutes of assessed penalty minutes in a single BGL Scheduled Game shall have the head coach (as identified on the Game Sheet) automatically suspended from the next BGL Schedule Game, tournament, playdown/playoff, or Provincial game for that Team.

-The BGL Referee-In-Chief shall be notified (by phone or email) by the On-Ice Official within 24 hours of the penalty minute violation.
-The top white copy of the Game Sheet (originals preferred, legible faxes or scans of the entire document are acceptable) shall be submitted to the BGL Referee-In-Chief (referee@blackgoldleague.com) and the BGL Vice President (vicepresident@blackgoldleaugue.com) as quickly as possible.

 Note: Moved to Section 18.
 Discipline

+1418.
+Unruly Fans/Spectators

+Fans/spectators are the responsibility of the Team they are associated to and are subject to Code of Conduct (Section 5) and Discipline Policy (Section 18).
+Fans/spectators are expected to demonstrate the same sportsmanship and ethical conduct as their Team.

+Where fans/spectators are abusive to Players, Team Staff, or Officials, the On-Ice Official may have the fan/spectator ejected from the arena playing area.
+A person in a position of authority may also take immediate informal or corrective action, including ejection from the arena playing area, when witnessing Code of Conduct violations.
+Failing to comply with an order to leave can trigger additional sanctions, including a forfeit of the team associated with the offending spectators (Section 14), should the On-Ice Official or person of authority submit a detailed report within twenty-four (24) hours from the scheduled end time.

+A person in a positon of authority includes, but is not limited to:

+BGL Executive

+BGL Referee-In-Chief

+Association Referee-In-Chief / Referee Allocator or Division Coordinator

+Evaluator or Mentor (assigned to the game by NARRA or an Association)

+Any other person designated by the BGL or Association to supervise the officials and/or game.

 Rationale: Fans/spectators have always been the responsibility of the home team and Officials have always had the authority to eject them.
 Following significant improvements in scheduling evaluations of all NARRA officials each season and with the introduction of our Officials Development Program, senior officials are spending more time in the stands.
 Some have witnessed extremely bad behaviour and reported feeling like they wanted to do something but didn’t know how or what.
 One evaluator reported making herself visible to the very vocal fans (sitting directly in front of them) which only seemed to make things worse (i.e. frequency of abuse increased and more fans joined in).

+1419.
+Withdrawing Team from Ice

+In accordance with Ringette Canada Rule Book, a team that withdraws from the ice before the end of the game shall forfeit the game (Section 1408).
+Team Staff will be required to submit a detailed report within twenty-four (24) hours from the scheduled end time to the BGL RIC and BGL VP (Section 1705).

 Rationale: Rule 7.5.
 Coaches repeatedly defend their abuse of On-Ice Officials over concerns for the safety of the players.
 Team Staff need to know that withdrawing from the ice is an option and if the situation is as grave as they say, forfeiting the game is a small price to pay.